 About the National Poll on Children’s Health (NPCH)

 The C.S.
 Mott Children's Hospital National Poll on Children's Health measures current national public opinion, perceptions and priorities regarding major health care issues and trends for U.S. children and people in their communities.
 Located within the Child Health Evaluation and Research (CHEAR) Unit of the University of Michigan Health System Division of General Pediatrics, the National Poll on Children’s Health is a non-partisan, dependable source of the timeliest information about public perceptions of children’s health and health policy.
-Funding for the National Poll on Children's Health is provided by the University of Michigan Health System and the Department of Pediatrics and Communicable Diseases.
+Funding for the National Poll on Children's Health is provided by the University of Michigan Health System.

 Why is the NPCH being conducted?